lorenzofox3/lorenzofox/posts/coroutine.md

 The ``while(true)`` is interesting (and totally fine) here because it testifies that the generator is being evaluated lazily.
 What actually happens when you call the ``next`` function is that the generator is executed until the next ``yield`` statement.
 Whatever the result of the expression on the right side of the ``yield`` is, it becomes the ``value`` of the iterator result and the generator function is paused.

-What we don't usually know is that you can pass data to the ``next`` function, which has the effect of assigning that data to any variable on the "left" side of the statement:
+What we don't usually know is that you can pass data to the ``next`` function when you resume the execution of the routine, which has the effect of assigning that data to any variable on the "left" side of the statement:

 ```Javascript
 function *generator() {